MGM China 1Q net rev likely down 63pct says parent

 The result comes against the background of the Covid-19 pandemic that has seen shutdowns or severe decline in casino business across the world.

 Macau casinos were shuttered for two weeks in February to halt the spread of the novel coronavirus.
-Macau casinos remain open, but there have been restrictions on cross-border movement including in and out of mainland China, a key market for drawing customers to Macau casinos.
+Since reopening they have stayed in continuous operation, but with few customers, coinciding with restrictions on cross-border movement including in and out of mainland China, a key market for drawing customers to Macau casinos.

 The parent said in its Thursday announcement that as of March 31, MGM China’s cash and cash equivalents amounted to US$381 million.
 The unit’s principal debt outstanding was US$2.3 billion.
 As of the same date, US$826 million had been drawn on MGM China’s US$1.25-billion revolving credit facility.